kdwils/blog/content/posts/installing-k3s.md

 +++
 author = "Kyle Wilson"
-title = "K3s Kubernetes Cluster"
-date = "2023-02-15"
-description = "K3s on RPIs"
+title = "Installing k3s nd the cretiong of my kubernetes cluster" date = "2023-02-15" description = "K3s on RPIs"
 summary = "The creation of my a k3s kubernetes cluster consisting of RPIs."